ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Boot Seed Privacy Considerations {#bootseedprivacyconsiderations}

-The "boot-seed" claim is effectively a stable entity identifier within a given boot epoch.
+The "bootseed" claim is effectively a stable entity identifier within a given boot epoch.
 Therefore, it is not suitable for use in attestation schemes that are privacy-preserving.

 ## Replay Protection and Privacy {#replayprivacyconsiderations}